jnamrani/SSL-Enabled-Secure-Communication-Model/README.md

 5. Run SERVER program.
 When it starts listening, run the CLIENT-side program.
 6. Establish connection between the two.
 7. Observe the network packets being exchanged.

+***Please note that I am currently planning to extend the area of my study and getting ready to deep-dive further in analysing the behaviour of SSL Sessions.
+If you're interested in collaborating, feel free to drop-in a message ( ✉ ) on LinkedIn.
+I would be more than happy to collaborate.***

+*Hope you liked my work!
+Do appreciate and show your support by starring (⭐) this repository.
+To keep track of all the progress, do mark it as 'Watch' (👁) in order to never miss any updates.*

+**Happy exploring!** 🙂